Bikaner-Guwahati Express derails near West Bengal's Domohani, three dead

 The accident occurred around 5 pm in an area under Alipurduar division of Northeast Frontier Railway, an NFR spokesperson said in Guwahati.
 The accident occurred more than 90 km from Alipurduar Junction, he added.

+Rajesh Kumar Chief Reservation supervisor, Patna junction, Bihar informed that 98 passengers boarded the train (Guwahati-Bikaner Express) from Patna junction and 3 people from Mokama and 2 people from Bakhtiarpur.

 Railway Police, local rescue operation team are at the spot.
-The government's National Disaster Response Force (NDRF) team is about to reach the spot along with other Railway officials.
+Two teams of government's National Disaster Response Force (NDRF) have been deployed; will reach shortly to rescue injured people, added: DG NDRF Atul Karwal

 Moreover, a high-level Railway Safety inquiry ordered in the derailment, the national transporter informed adding that Railway Helpline numbers - 03612731622, 03612731623.